RicardDurall/CaffeInTorch/House numbering/README.md

+#House numbering
+<p>This folder contains the files to run CNN using House numbering dataset.</p>

-mainCaffe.lua  It has the main structure of the CNN.
+<p>mainCaffe.lua  It has the main structure of the CNN.</p>

-process.lua  It has all the functions implemented.
+<p>process.lua  It has all the functions implemented.</p>

 How to run the program the first time:

-th mainCaffe.lua -initializeAll (all layers will freeze their weights but the last ones which would be initialized)
+<p>th mainCaffe.lua -initializeAll (all layers will freeze their weights but the last ones which would be initialized)</p>

-If we have already run the program and we have houseCaffe.t7:
+<p>If we have already run the program and we have houseCaffe.t7:</p>

-th mainCaffe.lua -netwwork mainCaffe/houseCaffe.t7
+<p>th mainCaffe.lua -netwwork mainCaffe/houseCaffe.t7</p>

-The code posted in this site was originally from szagoruyko and train-on-housenumbers.
-Nevertheless, it has been modified accordingly to the goals.
+<p>The code posted in this site was originally from szagoruyko and train-on-housenumbers.
+Nevertheless, it has been modified accordingly to the goals.</p>